outpaddling/desktop-installer/OpenBSD/getting-started.md

 more guidance on user account parameters than the native adduser(8) command, though both provide the opportunity to assign a login class.

+As an alternative, you can simply download and run the `desktop-installer-wip-installer.sh` script from this site.
+WARNING: Downloading and running scripts poses security risks, especially when running as root.
+Examine the script carefully before running it on your system!

 ## To-dos for improving the OpenBSD desktop experience

 -   Improvements to desktop-environment packages (LXQT, Mate, etc.)